mattermost/mattermost/doc/process/overview.md

 See [Contributing Feature Ideas](http://www.mattermost.org/feature-requests/) for more details on how to use this system.

+_Note: If you want to promote an idea filed in the feature idea forum, or if you are out of votes and want to find like-minded colleagues to vote for you, consider posting to the [Feature Idea Discussion ](https://forum.mattermost.org/t/how-to-use-feature-idea-discussion/63/1) category in the General Forum._

 ###  Troubleshooting Forum

 A system for peer-to-peer support of installation and configuration questions.